colingit93/attendi_fh_project/README.md

 ## Installation

-####Backend Intallation
+#### Backend Intallation

 Switch into your virtual environment first which should have the necessary libraries installed!
 The required libraried are listen in the **Backend** section of this README.

-if the media folder exists it needs to be deleted
+the media folder should only contain the image with index 1
 python3 manage.py makemigrations
 python3 manage.py migrate
 python3 manage.py loaddata initial_data.json